 More detail about our progress is available under the Noticeboard section.

 The WAAA Committee minutes and newsletters are available from the link below.

-Read the August WAAA newsletter to find out what has been going on and what we are doing.
+Read the latest November WAAA newsletter to find out what has been going on and what we are doing.

 The BDAC newsletter is also available on this link.